mrun0205/IFCB_FieldGuide/README.md

 - With a laptop or phone, connect to Netgear wireless network.
 If using an already configured router from our lab, use the user name and p/w provided with the router to login to the Wi-Fi.
 If using an un-configured router connect to it using the default NetGearXX  with pw printed on the underside of the unit.

 - After connecting you laptop, login to the router configuration page.
-In a browser page, go to: 192.168.1.1
+In a browser page, go to: **192.168.1.1**

   ![Advanced attached devies](README.assets/Advanced attached devies.PNG)

-- Click on the “Advanced” tab and then “Administration and then “Attached Devices”.
-Any pre-set devices will show up under Wired or Wireless devices.
+- Click on the **Advanced** tab and then **Administration** and then **Attached Devices**.
+Any pre-set devices will show up under **Wired or Wireless devices**.

   ![Advanced attached devies2](README.assets/Advanced attached devies2.jpg)

-- To add new device click on “Access Control” in the upper right corner.
+- To add new device click on **Access Control** in the upper right corner.

   ![Access control- add devices](README.assets/Access control- add devices.PNG)

-- Under Access Rules make sure “Add all new devices to connect” is selected.
+- Under Access Rules make sure “**Add all new devices to connect**” is selected.
 Below this will appear a list of all devices that are currently allowed to connect.
-If your device does not appear in this menu click on “Add”.
+If your device does not appear in this menu click on **Add**.

   ![Add new devices landing page](README.assets/Add new devices landing page.PNG)